 Learn about owls and the little critters they eat by doing an owl pellet dissection!

-This barn owl pellet dissection kit teaches students about food chains and food webs!
+This barn owl pellet dissection kit provides background information, teaching students about food chains and food webs!
 Examine the inside of an owl pellet to discover the indigestible parts (or bones) of the shrews, voles, and other critters that are eaten by barn owls.
 The included bone chart helps students to identify jawbones, skulls, and other bits and pieces that help them to further understand and define the different animals in a barn owl's food web.
 Owl pellet dissection is an engaging, hands-on life science experience for elementary, middle, and high school-aged students.
 It is a perfect activity to weave into your life science lesson plans - whether a homeschool parent, a school teacher, or any other kind of science educator.

 The following questions might help you come up with a good science project: What does the number of different bones you found tell you about a barn owl's eating habits?
 (You might compare multiple pellets.)
 Can you construct a food chain for the barn owl?
 Look for more info in our Owl Pellet Lab dissection project.